 The fair value of the common share purchase warrants was determined using the Black-Scholes option pricing model with a market price per common share of \$0.30, a risk-free interest rate of 2.75%, an expected annualized volatility of 95.89% and expected dividend yield of 0%.

-For the Three and Six Months Ended June 30, 2022, and 2021 (Expressed in Canadian dollars, except share and per share amounts)
+For the Three and Nine Months Ended September 30, 2022, and 2021 (Expressed in Canadian dollars, except share amounts)

 18. SHARE CAPITAL (CONTINUED)